UFO sightings in Sweden: 2015

 A flying saucer was sighted by eight witnesses in Stigsjö near Härnösand.
-The object approached the observers slowly at a height about 300 meters.
-The object was described as round, 6 to 8 meters in diameter, surrounded by a ring about two meters wide and omitting a reddish yellow light from its under side.
+The object approached the observers slowly at a height of about 300 m.
+The object was described as round, 6–8 m in diameter, surrounded by a ring about 2 m wide, and emitting a reddish-yellow light from its underside.
 It was visible for about three minutes.